FLWL/amxmodx-scripts/README.md

 # amxmodx-scripts
 Collection of my AMX Mod X scripts for mainly CS 1.6.
+Currently containing 57 scripts.

 ## Notable mentions
 These are the plugins I like the most, are the most significant, or otherwise important to me.